Warning - This Vacancy is now Closed!

 Every single child is entirely unique.
 It is our belief that helping to provide each one of them with the best life chances possible is the most precious of privileges.

-The Federation promotes smoke and vaping free sites and the safeguarding and welfare of children and expects staff and volunteers to share this commitment.
+The Trust promotes smoke and vaping free sites and the safeguarding and welfare of children and expects staff and volunteers to share this commitment.

 Below are documents that have been added to this vacancy.

 Copyright Cantium Business Solutions 2019